leonardslog/Tsirtalis_phylogeography/niche_models/README.md

-scripts supporting ecological niche modeling of the four populations using <a href="https://github.com/danlwarren/ENMTools">ENMTools</a>.
+scripts supporting ecological niche modeling of the four populations using <a href="https://github.com/danlwarren/ENMTools">ENMTools</a>. plotting scripts were simply edited to better support map reprojection to fit consistency of the publication.